 China is truly a land of wonders, from the awe-inspiring Great Wall and the remarkable Terracotta Warriors to the spectacular natural beauty of the Yangtze River Gorge, and from age-old temples and lush mountain landscapes to vibrant modern cities buzzing with life.
-Titan has a wonderful selection of tours to this fascinating country, including our nine-day Essential China, the perfect introduction for first-time visitors, and Grand China, an 18-day exploration which also includes a cruise on the mighty River Yangtze.
-Here are just a few of the unmissable sights you can enjoy on a Titan holiday to China.
+We have a wonderful selection of tours to this fascinating country, including Grand China, an 18-day exploration which also includes a cruise on the mighty River Yangtze.
+Here are just a few of the unmissable sights you can enjoy on a holiday to China.

 The Great Wall